MartinSeeler/cash-cow/README.md

-# cashcow
+# Cash Cow

-A forex library for Scala
+A forex library for Scala.